It's all about the colors, Baby!

 I also have struggled with depression since my youth.
 For most of my life, I was told to stop feeling sorry for myself, and I managed to pull myself up by my bootstraps, slap some happy on my face, and soldier on.
 In my late 30s I began to see a wonderful counselor, and with her help I began to make sense of my truth and grow into who I was instead of investing everything I had into trying to be what I thought I should.
 Clarity.

-A wise man told me when I was young, “If you think you’re an artist, try not to be.
+A wise man told me when I was young, "If you think you're an artist, try not to be.
 And if you can be happy doing something else, forget art as a living.
-It’s too hard.”
+It's too hard."
 So I did.
-I tried to not be an artist, and I couldn’t.
-The spark of divine creativity that is planted into me by the Great Artist won’t be denied.
+I tried to not be an artist, and I couldn't.
+The spark of divine creativity that is planted into me by the Divine won't be denied.
 Over the years it manifested itself in a plethora of ways, but always creating.
-And that divine spark and the relationship I have with its Maker are what helped me hold on.
+And that divine spark and the relationship I have with the Maker are what helped me hold on.

 As of today, I've had so many losses in my life, but so many dreams have come true.
 I've continued counseling with a truly extraordinary doctor who has given me not just skills to cope, but the means to finally heal and grow.
 I live in California with a wonderful huzzband, and our task every day is to make art.
 I take my meds, take it easy, and enjoy the life I have as long as I have it.
 And I notice the abundance of beauty that exists everywhere I look.
 It's all about the colors, Baby!